Spencer Havner: Washington Redskins

-Havner went undrafted in the 2006 NFL Draft and was signed by the Washington Redskins and was assigned jersey number 51.
+Havner went undrafted in the 2006 NFL draft and was signed by the Washington Redskins and was assigned jersey number 51.
 He was released prior to the start of the 2006 NFL season.

-Green Bay Packers
+Green Bay Packers (first stint)

 During the middle of the 2006 NFL season, Havner was signed to the practice squad of the Green Bay Packers, but was released prior to the start of the 2008 season.
 The Packers re-signed him to their practice squad on October 15 and he was added to the active roster on December 4 after it was reported that the Chicago Bears were going to sign him to their active roster.
 During the 2009 offseason, Havner attempted to make the transition from linebacker to tight end, which was successful as he made the 2009 opening roster.

 Against the Cleveland Browns on October 25, 2009, Havner scored his first career touchdown on a 45-yard reception from Aaron Rodgers.
 Havner scored his second and third career touchdowns just a week later, on November 1, on two touchdown passes from Rodgers against the Minnesota Vikings.
 He scored his fourth touchdown in 2009 against the Dallas Cowboys in week 10 on a four-yard touchdown pass from Aaron Rodgers.
 Havner scored again in a wild card playoff game against the Arizona Cardinals.
 In March 2010 Havner was arrested after crashing his motorcycle.

 Havner was released on September 4, 2010.